 Methods for Storing Fresh Herbs

-But if you don’t intend to use your herbs soon after harvesting or buying, refrigeration is the best choice.
-Start by trimming the stems of the herbs and filling a glass or jar with clean water.
+But if you don’t intend to use them soon after harvesting or buying, refrigeration is the best choice.
+Start by trimming the stems and filling a glass or jar with clean water.
 Place the herbs in the glass and cover them with a plastic bag.
 Avoid sealing the plastic bag to allow for air circulation.
-Change the water daily and store the herbs for up to a week.
+Change the water daily and store them for up to a week.

 Pro Tip: Remove all discolored or damaged herbs to avoid premature rotting or wilting.
-Also, handle the herbs gently to avoid damaging them.
+Also, handle them gently to avoid damage.

 If your herbs are fresh but you aren’t ready to use them, just freeze them!
 Though you can freeze some herbs, such as dill on their stems, it is best to remove the leaves.
 Then, place the leaves on a cookie sheet and freeze them.
 You can put the frozen leaves in a freezer bag or freezer-safe container for later use.